 Adopt a cat

-WE HAVE HAD A NUMBER OF DISAPPOINTED ADOPTERS LET DOWN RECENTLY AFTER THEIR LANDLORDS/HOUSING ASSOCIATION FAILED TO GET THEIR PERMISSION TO THEM WITHIN THE 7 DAY RESERVE PERIOD AND THEY WERE UNABLE TO ADOPT THEIR CHOSEN CAT.
-THEREFORE WE STRONGLY URGE YOU TO GET YOUR WRITTEN PERMISSION FROM YOUR LANDLORD OR HOUSING ASSOCIATION BEFORE COMING TO THE ADOPTION CENTRE.
+WE HAVE HAD A NUMBER OF DISAPPOINTED ADOPTERS LET DOWN AFTER THEIR LANDLORDS/HOUSING ASSOCIATION FAILED TO GET THEIR PERMISSION TO THEM WITHIN THE RESERVE PERIOD AND THEY WERE UNABLE TO ADOPT THEIR CHOSEN CAT.
+THEREFORE WE STRONGLY URGE YOU TO GET YOUR WRITTEN PERMISSION FROM YOUR LANDLORD OR HOUSING ASSOCIATION BEFORE MAKING AN ENQUIRY.

 If we think you’re a match, we’ll give you a call or email you to discuss the cat.
 At this stage we will ask for proof of your address and landlord consent (if applicable).
 Once this has been received we can reserve the cat for you and we’ll arrange for an Adoption appointment call where you’ll be provided with full information about the cat.
 If you would prefer to do this via a WhatsApp video call please let us know.

 Once the reservation has been placed, we’ll send you the cat’s paperwork via email for you to review and sign.
 We will be able to finalise the Adoption once this paperwork is received and the Adoption fee has been paid.